amata1219/KarisomeBlock/README.md

 To get a karisome block, use the /karisome (amount) (duration) command.
 Simply type /karisome to get one karisome block that will break in 3 seconds.
 If you want to specify the number of blocks, specify a number from 1 to 64 in the amount argument.
-If you want to specify the time it takes for the block to break, specify a number from 1 to 36000 for the duration argument.
+To specify how long it takes for the block to break, specify a number between 1 and 36000 in the duration argument.
 The unit of duration is tick.
 The permission of the /karisome is karisome.block.main.